msteenhagen/opera-ficta/fictionalworks.md

 # Incapsulation is false: now what?

-The explanation for this possibility has to do with the fact that a play is a _repeatable_ artefact, but repeatables of a specific sort.
-It is something created at a specific point in time, but it allows for instances of it to be generated in light of a set of rules or following a procedure, instead of a mere mechanical mind-less sort of reproduction.
-This raises interesting questions for the metaphysics of artefacts that I plan to pursue elsewhere.
+There can be counterexamples to the Encapsulation Thesis not because fictional works can be repeatable particulars, but because they can be repeatable particulars of a specific, allographic sort.
+They can be particular things created at a specific point in a fictional history, and allow for instances to be generated in light of a set of rules or following a procedure.
+I have shown how this entails that fictional works can break free from their historical setting in a way that is impossible for other sorts of particulars, such as people, buildings and etchings.
+I want to flag that this raises several questions for the metaphysics of artefacts that are interesting but do not fall within the purview of this paper.

-What matters for a theory of fiction and of the place of fictional entities is the argument against Encapsulation.
+I want to return to the theory of fiction and the status of fictional entities.
 If the example shows a genuine possibility of transfer, and if transfer undermines Encapsulation, then Encapsulation has to give way.

 What does this mean for our reliance on possible worlds to model what happens in a fiction?
 Back to the possible worlds.